 - Rank the tasks in order of importance.

 - When you begin work the next morning, give your full attention to the #1 task.
 Work on that task until it’s completed before moving to task #2.

-- At the end of the day, make your list of six priorities for the following work day, carrying over any remaining items
+- At the end of the day, make your list of six priorities for the following workday, carrying over any remaining items

 As mentioned above, focus is important for getting things done and managing your time well.
 Set aside time for concentrated work on your tasks.
 You can even make appointments in your calendar so your team can see you’re busy.
 There are google project management tools that are integrated with calenders.

-If you never have enough time to finish your task list, see what you can delegate to other members of your team.
+If you never have enough time to finish your task list, see what you can delegate tasks to other members of your team.
 Being a good project manager doesn’t mean that you do all the work yourself.
 It means making sure the work gets done and done well, no matter by whom.

 If you find your team is consistently behind schedule, examine your workflow to see where the bottlenecks are.
 A common reason is when certain team members are overloaded.